 UrbanPlan in Our Region

-ULI Virginia offers UrbanPlan in three formats: in high school classrooms, in university classrooms, and at workshops for public officials and community members.
+ULI Virginia offers UrbanPlan in two formats: university classrooms and workshops for public officials and community members.

 UrbanPlan in Local Universities

-To learn more about UrbanPlan in the university classroom, click here or email Jane Milici, Director for ULI Virginia.
+To learn more about UrbanPlan in the university classroom, click here or email Dawn Seliga, UrbanPlan Chair for ULI Virginia.
 University professors interested in exploring whether UrbanPlan would be appropriate in their classroom may also consult the UrbanPlan at the University Overview.